 - 1. Release the throttle pedal completely and brake to a complete stop. - 2.
 Place the transmission in PARK. - 3.
-Turn the engine off. - Slowly release the brake pedal and make sure the transmission is in PARK before exiting the vehicle.
+Turn the key to the OFF position. - 4.
+Slowly release the brake pedal and make sure the transmission is in PARK before exiting the vehicle.

 A rolling vehicle can cause serious injury.
-Always place the transmission in PARK when stopping the engine.
+Always place the transmission in PARK before stopping the engine.